Porto: A Portuguese Gem Along the Douro

 Pastel de Nata at Fábrica da Nata

-Lastly, but certainly not least, a trip to Porto is not complete without indulging in the local gastronomy.
-In a separate article that you can find here, I discuss Portuguese cuisine in more detail.
+A trip to Porto is not complete without indulging in the local gastronomy.
+In a separate article available here, I discuss Portuguese cuisine in more detail.

 Must-try foods in Porto include the famous pastel de nata, the bifana, and the hearty francesinha.

 I highly recommend booking a foodie tour to enjoy a wide variety of Portuguese fare in a fun afternoon or evening.
-I booked my tour through Taste Porto and had a fantastic host who also delighted us with Porto’s history.
+I booked my tour through Taste Porto and had a fantastic host who also delighted us with a tour of Porto’s history.

 We visited local Portuguese restaurants and tasted authentic food at the famous Mercado do Bolhão (Bolhão Market).
-If you don’t opt for a foodie tour, a visit to Bolhão Market should still be on your list to have access to fresh produce, seafood, tea, baked goods, and local wines all under one roof.
+If you don’t opt for a foodie tour, a visit to Bolhão Market should still be on your list for access to fresh produce, seafood, tea, baked goods, and local wines, all under one roof.

 Cross the Dom Luís I bridge and indulge in a port tasting.
 Port is Porto’s famous fortified wine that sources its grapes from the nearby Douro Valley.
 If it’s not made here, it’s not port.
 You’ll find numerous port producers located in the Vila Nova de Gaia neighborhood, including major names such as Graham’s and Taylor’s.